Fargo Youth Initiative Bylaws

 The intent in preparing and adopting these bylaws is to provide a framework for FYI, its actions and agenda.
 It is not the intent of the City or the members hereinafter described to create a legal entity of any sort including without limitation, a corporation, nonprofit corporation, limited liability company, partnership nor any other business, public or quasi-public entity.

-The mission of FYI is “Empowering the voice and uniting the youth of Fargo through actions and teamwork.”
+“Empowering the voice and uniting the youth of Fargo through actions and teamwork.”

-The vision of FYI is an “Atmosphere where youth have a positive sustainable impact on the community of Fargo.”
+“An atmosphere where youth have a positive sustainable impact on the community of Fargo.”

 Specific functions of FYI shall include, but are not limited to the following:

-a) To serve as a liaison between the City of Fargo and the youth of Fargo.
+a.
+To serve as a liaison between the City of Fargo and the youth of Fargo.

-b) To investigate needs, problems and issues affecting the youth of Fargo.
+b.
+To investigate needs, problems and issues affecting the youth of Fargo.

-c) Research issues and make policy or project recommendations to the Fargo City Commission.
+c.
+Research issues and make policy or project recommendations to the Fargo City Commission.

 FYI will consist of: